Bischoff/feilong-client-go/README.md

 }
 ```

-For more examples, look in directory `examples/snippets`.
+For more examples, look in [snippets](examples/snippets/) directory.

 ## Completeness